-Twitter shares tumbled to fresh lows on Tuesday, under pressure after the expiration of the so-called lockup period, which banned sales by company insiders after its public offering.
+Twitter shares plunged to new lows Tuesday, under pressure after the expiration of the so-called lockup period, which banned sales by company insiders after its public offering.

 Twitter shares tumbled to fresh lows on Tuesday, under pressure after the expiration of the so-called lockup period, which banned sales by company insiders after its public offering

-The stock was down 11.5 percent at $34.30 in late morning trade, the lowest level since the Twitter initial public offering last November.
+The stock sank 17.8 percent to close at $31.85, the lowest level since the Twitter initial public offering (IPO) last November.

 Under US securities lockup rules, some insiders were barred from selling for a period of time after the social network's IPO.